Vligai/beskar/README.md

 Beskar wraps the Anthropic SDK to automatically cut token costs in production agentic loops — through intelligent prompt caching, context pruning, tool result compression, and a metrics layer that proves what you're saving.

-Named after the near-indestructible Mandalorian alloy.
-Token-efficient by design.

 ---

 ## The Problem